stanozm/STRAIT/README.md

 It can be used to fit software reliability growth models onto software project time - cumulative issue amount data.

 The tool accepts software project issue report data as input.
-Currently Github, Jira and Bugzilla issues are supported.
+Currently GitHub, Jira and Bugzilla issues are supported.

 Reliability analysis reports are produced as output.